 None of the Nitrobacteraceae are able to form spores.
 They have a complex cytomembrane (cell wall) that is surrounded by a slime matrix.
 All species have limited tolerance ranges and are individually sensitive to pH, dissolved oxygen levels, salt, temperature, and inhibitory chemicals.
 Unlike species of heterotrophic bacteria, they cannot survive any drying process without killing the organism.
 In water, they can survive short periods of adverse conditions by utilizing stored materials within the cell.
 When these materials are depleted, the bacteria die.

 There are several species of Nitrosomonas and Nitrobacter bacteria and many strains among those species.
-Most of this information can be applied to species of Nitrosomonas and Nitrobacter in general., however, each strain may have specific tolerances to environmental factors and nutriment preferences not shared by other, very closely related, strains.
-The information presented here applies specifically to those strains being cultivated by Fritz Industries, Inc.
+Most of this information can be applied to species of Nitrosomonas and Nitrobacter in general, however, each strain may have specific tolerances to environmental factors and nutriment preferences not shared by other, very closely related, strains.
+The information presented here applies specifically to Nitrosomonas and Nitrobacter strains.

 The temperature for optimum growth of nitrifying bacteria is between 77-86° F (25-30° C).

 Growth rate is decreased by 50% at 64° F (18° C).